skerkour/bloom-legacy/blog/content/2019-december-update.md

 Being the sole person working on Bloom full time (Marina no longer have neough free time, she is in an internship for her schooling) means that I need to aquire myself all this knowledge, and, more importantly, how to apply it to create an awesome product.
-It take a lot of time, efforts, and focus.
-Time I cannot spend on developing Bloom.
+It takes a lot of time, efforts and focus, time I cannot spend on developing Bloom.
-Also I apologize for not merging all merge requests, but the project and requirements are moving really fast and requires a full time job to keep the pace.

-But the largest part is behind us and you can expect a lot more of development and openness the coming months.
+But the largest part is behind us and you can expect a lot more of development and openness in the coming months.

 ## From cloud to local first